What Are the Benefits of Multivitamins?

 Check the iron levels in your multivitamin.
 In men and postmenopausal women, this mineral can accumulate in the body and cause organ damage.
 Multivitamins made for men and older women contain little or no iron, so stick to those formulas.
 You can get plenty of iron from foods like chicken, small amounts of red meat, dark leafy greens, and fortified-grains.

 Avoid multivitamins with high levels of retinol, listed as acetate or palmitate on the label.
 Retinols can be harmful to your bones and liver.

-Multivitamins vary widely, based on the brand or formulation.
+Multivitamins vary widely by brand or formulation.
 Each bottle or box will have a detailed label that lists all the vitamins and minerals in each supplement.

 Most brands create a multivitamin that is tailored to the DV for men, women, children, and pregnant women.
-You should find a multivitamin that meets the DV recommended for your demographic.
-For example, Centrum’s multivitamin for women contains 100% of the DV of iron while their multivitamin for men only has 44%.
+You should find a multivitamin that meets the DV recommended for your group.

 One serving size is one or two tablets daily.
 Read the label carefully to avoid taking too much or too little of the daily recommended amount.

 There aren't any hard and fast rules for the best time of day to take a multivitamin.
 Some people choose to take it in the morning, while others wait until lunch or even dinner.
 If you have a sensitive stomach, you should consider taking your multivitamins with a meal to avoid nausea or cramping.